 I have never felt the pain of addiction.
-I have never felt the pain of losing a child.
-I have never felt the pain of divorce.
+I’ve never felt the pain of losing a child and I have never felt the pain of divorce.
 I can only offer people the advice of God’s Word and prayer.

 But people who have been through those valleys and felt that pain are more qualified to help heal someone going through the same crisis.
 What is important to remember; however, is that regardless of the source of your pain, God can heal you.

 He heals the brokenhearted and binds up their wounds.
 (Psalm 147:3)

 It has been said that family provides us with life’s greatest joys and at times life’s deepest sorrows.

 When I think about how hard it is to make the family work, the challenges that come and the complications involved, it is really something else.

 Family members know how to tick us off.
 They can get on our nerves.
 The people we love the most are the ones who potentially, through offenses, can infect us if we do not react right.